meliao/osdc_support/console.rst

 Importing Keys
 ~~~~~~~~~~~~~~
-To import a public key click "Import Keypair" name the keypair then paste the OpenSSH format text of the public key into the Public Key field.
+To import a public key click "Import Keypair".
+Enter a name for the keypair then paste the OpenSSH format text of the public key into the Public Key field.
 The public key text must all be on one line.
 Then select the resource you will use this keypair to access.

 Differences Between Protected Clouds and Public Clouds